Healthy Homes Assessment Kenepuru

 Draught Stopping Kenepuru

-Draughts are a major cause of dropping temperatures within households.
-A humid home is more expensive to heat, resulting in wasted money and energy.
+Draughts may lead to low temperatures inside households.
+A humid home costs more to heat, resulting in wasted energy and resulting in higher bills.

 What are unjustifiable gaps or holes?

-If you are able to feel external air entering or an unobstructed draught coming out of a hole or gap or crack, then it’s likely a crack or an opening that requirements sealing in the way you can.
-Large cracks and gaps should be permanently stopped.
-Cracks that are greater than 3mm and allow air in or out of your home need the sealing.
-For example, if the open fireplace isn’t used it may cause draughts and should be blocked off.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as much as imaginable.
+If you can feel external air coming in or the sound of a clear draught emanating from a gap or hole that is, it is probably a gap or hole that needs sealing in any way.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that let air into or out within your house require the sealing.
+For example, if an open fireplace isn’t in use it could cause draughts, and should be blocked off.
+Landlords and property managers are accountable for ensuring that these draughts are stopped as far as imaginable.

-You don’t require to cover up holes or gaps in the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the building when the household heats and cools, so that they are able to be closed and opened rather than securing.
-We will examine every window and door in your Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the building as the household gets warmer and cooler, so that they can still be closed and opened instead of than sticking.
+We will inspect the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections